But before we get into the details of each Frankincense species and distillations, we have a special going on…Our Free ‘Frankincense Sampler’:

 …And on to the Science and the Scents of Frankincense!

-With Frankincense from three Boswellia tree species, and three distillation methods, which one do you choose?
+With Frankincense from three Boswellia tree species, and two distillation methods, which one do you choose?
 Boswellia Sacra, Boswellia Carteri or Boswellia Seratta?
-Steam, Hydro, or Supercritical CO2 distilled?
+Hydro, or Supercritical CO2 distilled?
 What are the differences and similarities?
 Well, here’s the scoop!

 ‘Frankincense’ itself is the dried resin or ‘sap’ from one of several species of Boswellia trees: Boswellia Sacra, Boswellia Carteri and Seratta (there are others, though these make up the vast majority of the world’s trade of Frankincense).
 When the resin is dried, it forms drops called ‘tears’.

 The essential oil, no matter the method used, is distilled from these tears.
 One can imagine a giant vat of Frankincense, which is ‘washed’ in a ‘solvent’.

 How is Frankincense Distilled?

 - Steam distillation: Steam is passed through the tears from below, captured and cooled back to (liquid) water.
 The essential oil floats on top of this water (this water is actually a ‘hydrosol’)…the oil and water are separated by draining the water from below.

 This is the highest-temperature method of distilling Frankincense oil, producing the ‘highest-noted’ aroma.
 The molecular ‘spectrum’ contains the smallest aromatic molecules of the distillation methods.
 One of our Boswellia carteri varieties is steam distilled, and is represented in our steam distilled Frankincense.